-- climate.
-Plan for and deliver infrastructure in support of the - Promote sustainable transport and encourage the use of public transport. - Ensure a strong development management process to implement national planning policy at local level. - Plan for school provision across the county. - Proactively manage vacant land in the county to promote delivery of homes. - Plan for, and promote, the biodiversity of the plant and animal life in our county.
+- Revise the County Development Plan to meet the needs of our growing population and changing climate. - Plan for and deliver infrastructure in support of the County Development Plan. - Promote sustainable transport and encourage the use of public transport. - Ensure a strong development management process to implement national planning policy at local level. - Plan for school provision across the county. - Proactively manage vacant land in the county to promote delivery of homes. - Plan for, and promote, the biodiversity of the plant and animal life in our county.